comebacktomorrow/Synology_LetsEncrypt_DNS/README.md

 There's also a secodary script that's run upon Rackstation\Diskstation reboot.

-I currently use https://github.com/csmith/docker-letsencrypt-lexicon to get the certificates
+I currently use https://github.com/csmith/docker-letsencrypt-lexicon to get the certificates.

+The major issue is that the system replaces the certificates on reboot with stock ones meaning that the CNAME's end up mismatching causing the script to fail.